-By the time I returned from the cliffs, it was after 9pm, and two of the town’s three restaurants had closed for the evening.
-This left us with one rather ironic choice for dinner: fish and chips.
-Despite our internal protestations – fueled by our experience at lunch – the fish was pretty good.
-In fact, it was not only palatable, but half-way decent.
+By the time I returned from my walk, two of Arnarstapi’s three restaurants had closed for the evening.
+This left us with one choice for dinner: fish and chips.
+We were understandably hesitant, but we didn’t have any other options.
+We took a bite, and to our surprise, the fish was pretty good.
+In fact, it was almost great.
 There was hope for Iceland’s food scene, after all.

 Day 2: Waterfalls and Black Sand Beaches

 The next day we drove to Vik, a town on Iceland’s southern coast.
 Along the four and a half hour drive, we stopped at Seljalandsfoss, one of the country’s most-famous – and most-photographed – waterfalls.
-Next, we visited the black sand beaches of Reynisfjara and Dyrhólaey.
+Then, we drove to a small promontory, known as Dyrhólaey.
+From this vantage point, we watched the sun set, Next, we visited the black sand beaches of Reynisfjara and Dyrhólaey.
 The natural contrast between the black sand and the white water were ideal for photography and resulted in “Bird Watching.”

 As an aside, South Iceland has a bit of a bird problem in August and September.
 Northern Fulmar “chicks,” which are the size of adult gulls, have difficulty flying since their feathers aren’t fully developed.
 In a futile attempt to get to the sea, many of these birds mistake the roads in South Iceland for rivers.
 Sadly, this creates one gruesome seen after another, as the confused birds are unable to fly away from oncoming traffic.
 In some stretches of highway, we probably saw one dead bird every kilometer or so.